littlepunks/autohome/README.md

 - Regular status check timers are started
 - Regular WeatherAPI calls are started

----
 # Bugs/Known Errors
-- [All] When Wemo automatically turns off, AutoHome doesn't pick it up --> poll regularly?
 - [All] After a restart the controller doesn't always appear as a COM port or ttyUSB device straight away.
 May require continuous power to gateway or g/w power cycle
-- [PC] The com port is hard coded in settings.json.
-Check Windows device manager and edit the port name as required.
-The wrong port will display "Connection error - trying to reconnect" messages in the console and the code will exit.
-- [All] The Wemo IP is hardcoded.
-Check IP/MAC excel sheet and arp table = [All] Tuya support is patchy.
+- [All] Tuya support is patchy.
 Sometimes can't discover in time, doesn't report external changes

----
 # To Do

-- RRDTOOL uses conf.weather settings from the settings file but that should be changed to search and use the sensor values instead
-- Convert remaining weather items such as Description and images to the Decode mode
+- Double check there isn't a permissions error on the graph image files when they are git cloned or written for the first time.
+Has crashed autohome before.
+There is some error checking already but may need more, like checks for dirs and permissions
 - TPLINK - plug online/offline events should change sensor status to red
 - Weather image doesn't resize like the other canvases.
 Is an image not a canvas, so may need action on a resize event.
 Or draw image on canvas
 - Updates from switches should be processed and the sensor values updated automatically.
 - [Alexa] Add getting switch status, e.g. is the fan on, or "is anything turned on"
 - Record last motion detected for motion sensors.
 Useful to report on.
 - Need "status_check" values for switches (and all oddball sensors)
-- Add weather data as individual sensors to conf.mysensors.sensornodes - useful when sending to Alexa.
-Already in settings.json but in the wrong place
-- ACTIVE: Changing from id's to classes in html to allow duplicate controls.
+- Changing from id's to classes in html to allow duplicate controls. dash.html will then need to iterate over all matching classes
 - Testing setting radio levels on troublesome nodes to/from  RF24_PA_MAX/RF24_PA_LOW/RF24_PA_MIN.
-Using glad wrap/foil around radio module when using a external attenna, trying further away.
+Using glad wrap/foil around radio module when using an external attenna, trying further away.
 Checkout https://docs.google.com/spreadsheets/d/1fsJyOGhNGL9IeZMMSuVwluUpo9he43wcWjM_w6xTL5k/edit#gid=0 for radio capabilities
-- dash.html - iterate through all matching controls on an update not just the first
 - How to handle nodes with multiple sensors.
 Deal with NodeID and SensorID as a unique pair (key).
 E.g. temp node with multiple sensors
 - Alert (email) when more than a "few" sensors are missing too long
-- add 2 way comms (to change update times) to all modules, also add "query" to find out description
+- Add 2 way comms (to change update times) to all modules, also add "query" to find out description
 - Show IR sensor movement map (security)
 - Show trend arrows, e.g. is the air pressure going up or down since the last reading
 - replace "colors" npm module with "chalk"
-- move validClientIPs to settings.json
-- allow a reload of settings once started
+- Use a geoip module instead of validClientIPs
 - more granular control of when to send emails, e.g. priority
 - have a page displaying sensor settings and make then adjustable
 - change RRDTOOL data to show averages too.
 - RRDTOOL to capture motion events
 - Set the waitInterval on nodes remotely usually a code like W20000.
 Other letter codes could be used for other tasks.
 Apply to one or more sensors
 - Add a +/- control for setting the waitInterval
 - For actions such as turning a switch on/off, need to process the ACK message that the sensor sends through to confirm.
 - Gather all the functions that execute at startup in one place.
 Maybe wrap with a main()
 - Maybe add a "source" field to controls. e.g. "url:http://weatheraddress" or "sensor,sensorid" or "file:filename"
-- Occasionally the Wemo goes "wacky" and refuses connections.
-This will cause the wemo commands to error and autohome to crash
-  Need to check that the URL is available (via a get) before executing the Wemo commands
-- Occasionally poll Wemo status as it is sometimes wrong after it auto timeouts
-- Have Wemo be a special kind of control to allow for event subscription
 - Poll devices on startup
 - Separate web page to add/remove controls
 - Move to database for all data
-- Auto discover all Wemo switches
-- Auto allocate node id's when a client first tries to register
-- have a web page to add/change/delete sensor details
-- Allow for more than one Wemo
-- Get onto Github?
 - Displays can be sent to rather than having to poll themselves.
 - Add a +/- counter control
 - sort out https/cert access via littlepunk.co.nz or littlepunk.duckdns.org
 - Combine multiple sensors into one (Laundry - motion, room temp, freezer temp, washing machine action,floor moisture, door part open(drier), door full open)
-- Create LCD/OLED/Table console
+- Create LCD/OLED/Table console for kitchen
-- Have schedules, e.g. alert on motion when no-one home
+- Have schedules and structure, e.g. alert on motion when no-one home, or heater on when after 5pm and someone home